-(7) Port Isolation
+(6) Port Isolation

-The ISOLATE button allows the selected port connection to be isolated from memory recall, so that its current settings will not be over-written when a different memory is loaded.
-Clicking the button a second time will de-isolate the connection.
+Port connections can be isolated from memory recall, so that their settings will not be over-written when a different memory is loaded.
+Selecting Isolate a second time will de-isolate the connection.
 A brown cell in the Label column indicates that a port is isolated.
-Other console settings can be isolated using the ISOLATE screen.
+Other console settings can be isolated using the Mem-Isolate screen.